aaronbloomfield/ics/hws/hw-networks.md

 ### Part 1: Apache SSL configuration

-This part will not be due at this time.
+This part is not yet ready at this time.

 ### Part 2: Break WEP

-It turns out that some network cards are not compatible, so this part will not be due at this time.

-If you already completed it, then please include what you did and what you found.

 ~~In this part you will need to break into a [WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) protected wireless network.~~